luiscoco/eShop_Tutorial-Step5_Adding_Item_page/README.md

 Parts of the functionality, such as **updating the cart** quantity or **adding items to the cart**, are commented out, indicating they might be a work in progress or require additional implementation

+## 2. A deeper explanation about the Catalogue main web page

+## 3. A deeper explanation about how to navigate from Catalogue web page to the Item Page

-## 2. We run the application and verify the results
+## 4. We run the application and verify the results

 When we run the application it first appears the Aspire Dashboard